Ben Edwards (American football): Professional career

 Edwards participated in Richmond's Pro Day on March 18, 2014, but did not run the 40-yard dash.
 He visited the New York Giants in April 2014.
-He was rated the 155th best wide receiver in the 2014 NFL Draft by NFLDraftScout.com.
+He was rated the 155th best wide receiver in the 2014 NFL draft by NFLDraftScout.com.
 Edwards had a tryout with the Cleveland Browns of the NFL on August 5, 2014.
 He worked as a recruiter at Fork Union Military Academy in 2014.
 He was also an assistant coach with Fork Union's postgraduate football team and varsity lacrosse team during the 2014–15 academic year.
 He participated in the Giants' three-day rookie minicamp in May 2015.

-Edwards signed with the New York Giants on May 11, 2015, after a strong performance in rookie minicamp.
-He suffered a hamstring injury at the end of mandatory minicamp in June.
+Edwards signed with the New York Giants on May 11, 2015, after a strong performance in the rookie minicamp.
+He suffered a hamstring injury at the end of the mandatory minicamp in June.
 He was waived/injured by the Giants on July 31.
 Edwards reverted to injured reserve on August 1, 2015.
 He was waived from the injured reserve list with an injury settlement on August 7, 2015.
 He then spent time as a wide receivers coach at York High School while recovering from his hamstring injury before being signed to the Giants' practice squad on November 18, 2015.
 Edwards was promoted to the active roster on December 24 after wide receiver Odell Beckham Jr. was suspended for one game.
 He made his NFL debut on December 27, 2015, against the Minnesota Vikings, catching one pass for nine yards on two targets while also returning a kickoff for twenty yards.
 He also played against the Philadelphia Eagles on January 3, 2016.

 Edwards suffered a mild left knee sprain during voluntary workouts on April 27, 2016.
 He later returned to offseason workouts.
 He tore the ACL in his knee during practice on May 7 and was later ruled out for the season.
 Edwards was waived/injured by the team on May 9.
 He reverted to injured reserve the following day.

 After spending the entire 2016 season on injured reserve, he was not offered a contract by the Giants, making him a free agent.